 It’s no secret that in order to effectively grow your product business you need to promote your products (and possibly yourself too).
-That’s why it’s useful to learn about the world of PR and how it can give your business, and product sales, a boost.
+That’s why it’s useful to learn about the world of PR, how to get PR for your small your business, and hopefully give your product sales, a boost.

 I spoke to Jessica Morgan, founder of Carnsight Communications, a PR and communications agency for small and creative businesses and people, to find out why and how to use PR to help customers find your products.

 In layman’s terms, PR stands for public relations.
 It’s how you get your products and business out into the public domain via the media.
 A PR agency’s role is to get your products noticed depending on your niche, your target audience, and/or your location with the aim to increase sales and brand awareness.